gritzko/librdx/RDX.md

 Collection types allow for arbitrary bundling and nesting of `FIRST` values and other collections.

-#### Ples
+#### x-Ples

-*x-Ples* are short fixed-order collections: tuples, triples, quadruples, and so on.
+*Tuples* are short fixed-order collections: couples, triples, quadruples, and so on.
-Those can be as simple as `1:2`, a tuple of integers.
+Those can be as simple as `1:2`, a couple of integers.
 The corresponding TLV coding is `70 09 00 69 02 00 02 69 02 00 04` assuming zero
 timestamps on the tuple and each of the integers.
 A triple of stings would look like `"Alice":"Bob":"Carol"` in J-RDX.